Easter Bunny Rolls Recipe

-- 1. In a bowl, dissolve yeast in water.
-Add milk, sugar, shortening, egg, celery seed, sage, salt, nutmeg and 2 cups flour; beat until smooth.
-Add enough remaining flour to form a soft dough.
-Turn onto a floured surface and knead until smooth and elastic; about 6-8 minutes.
-Place in a greased bowl, turning once to grease top.
-Cover and let rise in a warm place until doubled, about 1 hour.
+- 1. In a small bowl, dissolve yeast in water.
+In a large bowl, combine milk, sugar, shortening, egg, celery seed, sage, salt, nutmeg, yeast mixture and 2 cups flour; beat on medium speed until smooth.
+Stir in enough remaining flour to form a soft dough.
+Turn dough onto a floured surface; knead until smooth and elastic; about 6-8 minutes.
+Place in a greased bowl, turning once to grease the top.
+Cover with plastic wrap and let rise in a warm place until doubled, about 1 hour.
 Punch dough down; let rest 10 minutes.

 - 2. Divide dough into 24 pieces.
 For each bunny, roll one piece of dough into a 20-in. rope.
 Cut rope into one 10-in. piece, one 5-in. piece, two 2-in. pieces and one 1-in. piece.
 Coil 10-in. piece for body; place on a greased baking sheet.
 Coil 5-in. piece for head; place next to body.
 Form ears from the 2-in. pieces and tail from the 1-in. piece; add to bunny.
 Pinch and seal pieces together.
 Repeat, placing bunnies 2 in. apart on the baking sheet.
-Cover and let rise until doubled, about 25 minutes.
+Cover with a kitchen towel; let rise until doubled, about 25 minutes.

 1 serving (1 each) equals 80 calories, 2 g fat (1 g saturated fat), 10 mg cholesterol, 105 mg sodium, 14 g carbohydrate, 1 g fiber, 2 g protein.